 Du Bois’s life and work were an inseparable mixture of scholarship, protest activity, and polemics.
 All of his efforts were geared toward gaining equal treatment for black people in a world dominated by whites and toward marshaling and presenting evidence to refute the myths of racial inferiority’ …

 Donald J. Morse writes of DuBois for the Internet Encyclopedia of Philosophy:

-…and here are some more works about or featuring DuBois to be found at Ordinary Philosophy
+…and click here for pieces about or featuring DuBois at Ordinary Philosophy

 Ordinary Philosophy and its Traveling Philosophy / History of Ideas series is a labor of love and ad-free, supported by patrons and readers like you.
 Please offer your support today!

 Reblogged this on Still Another Writer's Blog.